Begin in a friendly way when you approach a disagreement

 Origin & Factcheck

-This wisdom comes straight from Dale Carnegie’s legendary 1936 book, How to Win Friends and Influence People, published in the United States.
-It’s a cornerstone of his entire philosophy.
-You’ll sometimes see similar sentiments floating around, but this is the original, definitive source.
+This principle is mentioned in Dale Carnegie’s legendary book, How to Win Friends and Influence People.
+It’s a cornerstone of his entire philosophy and it is the original source.

 Author Bio